krsite-dl/krsite-dl/README.md

 # Disclaimer

 This program is solely intended for the purpose of easily obtaining images from Korean websites where the images are publicly available and not behind any paywall or login.
-By using this program, you agree that you are responsible for your own actions.
+By using this program, you agree that you are responsible for your own actions and your action afterwards.
 The author and maintainer of this program is not responsible for any loss or damage caused by the use of this program.